Home

 Note: The engine speed and engine load will determine how much total advance is needed.

 The computer signals the ignition coil to fire the spark plug at the indicated time.
-The majority of computers from original equipment manufacturers (OEM) can’t be modified, so you can’t change the timing advance curve.
+Most original equipment manufacturers’ (OEM) computers can’t be modified, so you can’t change the timing advance curve.